Mathematics Program News

 Each year, the Mathematical Association of America holds a summer Mathfest, a national meeting where faculty members, graduate students, and undergraduates meet to talk about their passion for mathematics.

-Plattsburgh mathematics major Franquiz Arturo Caraballo Alba and faculty member Gregory Quenell travelled to Denver, Colorado for the 2018 Mathfest at the beginning of August.
-Franquiz gave a talk on relativity and hyperbolic geometry in the Pi Mu Epsilon Student Paper Session, and Professor Quenell gave a talk on mathematics and string art in an Invited Paper Session on “Geometric Ideas and Where to Find Them.”
+Plattsburgh mathematics major Franquiz Arturo Caraballo Alba and faculty member Gregory Quenell traveled to Denver, Colorado for the 2018 Mathfest at the beginning of August.
+Franquiz gave a talk on relativity and hyperbolic geometry in the Pi Mu Epsilon Student Paper Session, and Professor Quenell gave a talk on mathematics and string art in an invited paper session on “Geometric Ideas and Where to Find Them.”
 Both Plattsburgh mathematicians attended numerous other talks, and visited with friends old and new during the four days of the conference.

 Plattsburgh Students at the Fall 2017 MAA Seaway Section Meeting

 Twice a year, the Seaway Section of the Mathematical Association of America (MAA) gathers for conversation and talks about mathematics, teaching and academic activities.
 The Fall 2017 event on October 21 and 22 was held at SUNY-Broome, and 7 undergraduate students from SUNY Plattsburgh attended.
 They enjoyed each other’s company, talked about math (and other things!), and watched their fellow student Franquiz Arturo Caraballo Alba present his work on the path of a drone.